Getting Started with OpenAVC

 The sidebar has these sections:

 - Devices.
-Connected equipment, driver library, and network discovery.
+Connected equipment, driver library, device groups, and network discovery.

 - State.
 Variables, device states, and activity feed.